 One of the best things my parents did for me as a child was enroll me in extracurricular activities.
 A child of the performing arts scene, I grew up being driven back and forth from the public library, from track practice to the dance studio, to a string ensemble.
 All while doodling in the back seat.
 All of the arts programs developed different skills aiding in my personal development.
 The dancing, however, stuck.
 It grew my confidence the most as a child and continues to do so in my adulthood.

 It creates a space where many can tap into different parts of their being that they don’t usually express.
 I still remember my first dance teacher’s name (shoutout Ms. Nicely) and our first homework assignment.
 It was to find a body of water and run your hands over the surface to see how soft and fluid your hands should look when dancing.
 I took it so seriously, went home, filled the sink with water, and waved my hands.
 Then, I looked in the mirror and imagined I was like my teacher: prim, poised, and the picture of confidence.
-Even the dancers I would see before my beginner ballet.
+Even the dancers I would see before my beginner ballet became role models.
 Legs long and head high as the buns fixed on their heads.
-I was always an introverted person and, in my youth, possibly more than an introvert.
+I was always an introverted person especially in my youth.
 Yet, in that space, I saw and felt another way to be.

 To find out more about dancing, check out our Twitter thread to view Nike’s official video and click here to view other cool ways to try something new.
 Follow MEFeater on Instagram, Facebook, and Pinterest for more updates!